You're trying to send your friends or coworkers a video file, but you're hit with the notorious "Your files are too powerful" pop-up.

 While Discord's uses have expanded far beyond gaming, the platform still has its limitations.
 For instance, even though Discord allows users to attach video files in a server and even record video directly using the mobile app, the size limit for video files is only 8MB.

-You've probably cut or resized your video whenever you've faced this limited message.
+You've probably cut or compressed your video whenever you've faced this limited message.
 Or, you upgraded to Discord Nitro and pay the monthly subscription.
 Although Discord Nitro has its own perks and exclusive features, committing to monthly payments or cutting your video short aren't your only options.

 The easiest way to share large video files in Discord is to either compress your video or create a shareable video URL link.
 In this article, we'll show you how to compress your video and share large files on Discord without Nitro.